MFR6340/theenglishextension.org/young-world-3/unit-3: Help.md

 # Supplemental Activities

-There is no organiz
+There is no organization that is more quintisential to provide help than the Red Cross.
+And of course, this famous organization has a museum.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI5NjQ4MTUyMiwtMzA3MTgxOTQ0LDcxND
+eyJoaXN0b3J5IjpbLTE5MjcxNDYxNTksLTMwNzE4MTk0NCw3MT
-YwNzAyMSwzMDQ0MzYxMjhdfQ==
+Q2MDcwMjEsMzA0NDM2MTI4XX0=
 -->